 One of the key points of Lewis & Clark College’s newly approved Strategic Plan is strengthening our diversity, equity, and inclusion efforts.
-In accordance with this, the Office of Equity and Inclusion seeks to:
+In accordance with this, the Office of Equity and Inclusion supports institutional efforts and initiatives that seek to:

 Build pathways to recruit and retain a diverse community with specific focus on members from historically underrepresented groups.